CosmoProgrammer/Oblito/backend/APIDocumentation.md

     -   `maxPrice` (number, optional): The maximum price of products to fetch.
     -   `sort` (string, optional, default: 'createdAt_desc'): The sort order.
 Can be `price_asc`, `price_desc`, `name_asc`, `name_desc`, `createdAt_asc`, `createdAt_desc`.
     -   `categories` (string, optional): A comma-separated list of category names to filter by.
+    -   `search` (string, optional): A search term to filter products by name or description.
 -   **Response**:
     -   **200**:
         ```json